 Periodically, we are involved in proceedings or litigation arising in the ordinary course of business.
 For example, we are a defendant in a breach of contract claim filed before the Commercial Court of Paris in July 2020 involving an electrical incident.
-The claim alleged damages of approximately €26.2 million.
+The claim alleged damages of approximately $\in$ 26.2 million.
 In July 2021, the Commercial Court of Paris ordered the Company to pay for the loss in an amount to be assessed by a financial expert to be appointed by the court.
-The court appointed financial expert calculated the Company's liability at €15.3 million.
-We have appealed the decision and asked the Commercial Court to suspend the proceedings pending the decision of the Court of Appeal.
+The court appointed financial expert calculated the Company's liability at $\in$ 15.3 million.
+We appealed the decision and requested suspension of the proceedings pending decision of the Court of Appeal.
+The Court of Appeal rendered its decision on October 13, 2023, granting Kem One's request for technical expertise before ruling on the judgment of the Commercial Court holding Kem One liable.
+The plaintiff appealed this decision and the appeal is currently pending the decision of the French Supreme Court.

 We expect that our liability in this matter will be covered by our general liability insurance policy, but there can be no assurances of any outcome or result.

 We are also party to a contract dispute relating to assembly work on the electrolysis cells for our Lavera electrolysis conversion project.
 Certain of the parties to this matter have initiated arbitration proceedings related to the dispute.
 We entered into a settlement agreement with these parties, pursuant to which such parties have agreed to dismiss the arbitration proceedings.
-We continue to vigorously defend this matter with respect to the remaining claims, and there can be no assurances of any outcome or result.
-We estimate that the Company's total exposure related to these claims, including the settlement amounts, is less than $\[mathbb{e}7.5\]$ million.
+We continue to vigorously defend this matter with respect to the remaining claims, but there can be no assurances of any outcome or result.
+We estimate that the Company's total exposure related to these claims, including the settlement amounts, is less than $\notin$ 7.5 million.